See Geology at its Best in the Paria Canyon-Vermilion Cliffs Wilderness

 Explore Utah Canyon Country

-Recommended by the Glen Canyon Natural History Association, this book guides hikers to the most compelling destinations in southern Utah's spectacular canyon country.
+Recommended by the Glen Canyon Natural History Association, and by me, this book guides hikers to the most compelling destinations in southern Utah's spectacular canyon country.

 Another Awesome Site to See in Coyote Buttes